 Guide to USMLE Step 2: Clinical Knowledge

-The USMLE Step II CK exam is a test of the clinical knowledge gained during the third year medical school core clerkships.
+The USMLE Step II CK exam is a test of the clinical knowledge gained during the third year medical College core clerkships.
 It is similar in format to Step I, but is more clinically oriented, i.e. you are given a patient scenario and asked about the diagnosis or next step.
 The exam consists of eight blocks, which is one section longer than the seven blocks of Step I.

 Subjects tested include Internal Medicine, Surgery, Pediatrics, Obstetrics and Gynecology, Psychiatry, Neurology, Emergency Medicine, Dermatology, selected surgical sub-specialties and Radiology.
 There are a few questions that feature audio and/or video clips.
 More detail on all aspects of the exam is available on the USMLE website.